edclews/hylia/src/posts/working-on-a-ux-design-project-in-lockdown.md

 ## The next bit

 This may be where it get's slightly trickier.
 The first couple of stages have been achievable remotely.
 The next stages of Ideation / Storyboarding / Paper Prototypes can be done solo but get LOADS more benefit from working in groups so I'll have to research into a workaround for that.
-At the time of writing (early July 2020), the UK is slowly coming out of lockdown so we'll see where peoples comfort levels in groups are and I might luckily get some heads together.
+At the time of writing (early July 2020), the UK is slowly coming out of lockdown so we'll see where people's comfort levels in groups are and I might luckily get some heads together.

 Comments?
 Email me at [ed@edclews.com](mailto:ed@edclews.com)